RichoKD/VeriFrame/frontend/docs/TECHNICAL_FLOW.md

 ## Project Overview

-**StarkRender** is a decentralized work platform built on Starknet where Creators post jobs, Nodes deliver excellence, and AI ensures quality.
+**StarkRender** is a decentralized work platform built on Starknet where Creators post jobs and Nodes deliver excellence.
 The frontend is a modern Next.js 15 application with React 19, styled with Tailwind CSS.

 ## Component Hierarchy and Data Flow